-Italian music producer and sound engineer based in Berlin.
-I take the production from start (recording, session musician, production) to the end (mixing, mastering).
-I've published and produced for Sony, Universal, Warner and many indie labels and artists.
+Italian music producer / mixing engineer based in Berlin.
+I take the production from start (recording, session musician, arrangement) to finish (mix, master).
+I've produced Modern Sky Beijing, Sony, Universal, Warner and many indie labels and artists.
 Ex-plugin designer for Denise Audio plugins (www.denise.io)

 I have worked with a wide range of independent clients over the past 20 years.